AliAbdullah0314/F1-Fantasy-League/README.md

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)

 [app.mjs](app.mjs)

 [link to lines of code which show how requirements have been met](documentation/requirements_evidence.md)

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of)

 1. [tutorial on vue.js](https://www.youtube.com/watch?v=YrxBCBibVo0)
 2. [tutorial on deploy](https://www.youtube.com/watch?v=W-b9KGwVECs)